Codecademy/docs/content/discrete-math/concepts/number-bases/number-bases.md

 Decimal is the most common number system that uses a base of 10.
 A number in decimal contains digits `0-9`.
 In computer languages, by default there is no notation required to represent decimal numbers.
 For example, `9801` is a decimal number.

 ### Hexadecimal

-Hexadecimal is a number system that uses a base of 16.
+[Hexadecimal](https://www.codecademy.com/resources/docs/general/hexadecimal) is a number system that uses a base of 16.
 The first ten digits of a hexadecimal number contains digits `0-9` and the remaining six digits contains letters `A-F` (not case sensitive).
 In computer languages, the notation for representing hexadecimal numbers is leading `0x`.
 For example, `0xA63F` is a hexadecimal number.

-[Click here](https://www.codecademy.com/resources/docs/general/hexadecimal) to learn more about the hexadecimal number system.

 ## Converting between Bases
 Converting between number bases is simpler when you understand two key concepts: the place value system and the digit representation.